numpy/numpy/doc/source/reference/c-api/array.rst

     behavior as NumPy 1.x.

     .. note::
-        Windows never had shared visbility although you can use this macro to achieve it.
+        Windows never had shared visibility although you can use this macro to achieve it.
 We generally discourage sharing beyond shared boundary lines since importing the array API includes NumPy version checks.